Charles W. Albertson: Personal life

 Albertson married to the former Grace Sholar on February 15, 1953; they have two children.
-Albertson was a farmer and a retired Plant Protection and Quarantine officer with the United States Department of Agriculture, as well as a musician, songwriter, and publisher.
+Albertson was a farmer and a retired Plant Protection and Quarantine officer with the U.S. Department of Agriculture, as well as a musician, songwriter, and publisher.

-He was close friends with former US Representative from North Carolina David N. Henderson.
+He was close friends with former U.S. Representative from North Carolina David N. Henderson.

 Other work

 Prior to being elected to office, he served various positions on the James Sprunt Community College Foundation and the college's Board of Trustees between 1977 and 1992, becoming chairman of the Trustees, 1986 to 1989.

 Awards

-Albertson has been recognized by the United States Department of Defense with two certificates of esteem for entertaining troops.
+Albertson has been recognized by the U.S. Department of Defense with two certificates of esteem for entertaining troops.
 He was also inducted into the Order of the Long Leaf Pine.
 Because of his musical and political careers, he gained the nickname "The Singing Senator."
 In November 2012, he was inducted into the Duplin County Hall of Fame.

 He has twice received "Friend of Agriculture" awards.
 Once from the North Carolina Department of Agriculture in 1996 and once from the North Carolina Agribusiness Council in 2003.
 He received an honorary induction into North Carolina State University's Gamma Sigma Delta honors society in 2000.
 The North Carolina Farm Bureau honored Albertson in 2010 with their President's Award of Excellence.